The Telegram

 The Telegram is a weekly newspaper in St. John's, Newfoundland and Labrador, published by Postmedia Network.
 First published in 1879, it was the first and longest-running daily in Newfoundland.

 In August 2024, following its sale to Postmedia, the paper ceased daily publication and began to only publish print editions on Fridays.
+Its website, however, continues to update daily.

 History

 The Evening Telegram was first published on April 3, 1879, by William James Herder.
 It adopted its current name in 1998, although it was also briefly published under this name in 1881.
 Herder and his descendants owned and published The Evening Telegram until it was sold to Thomson Newspapers (later Thomson Corporation) in 1970, and continued as publishers until the departure of Stephen R. Herder (William's grandson) in 1991.

 William Herder began as a printer for the St. John's weekly The Courier.
 When it folded in 1878, Herder purchased one of the presses and began his own newspaper.
 The Telegram was notable as the first daily (excluding Sundays) in Newfoundland.
-It is also the only 19th century Newfoundland newspaper to survive into the 20th (and now 21st) century.
+It is also the only 19th-century Newfoundland newspaper to survive into the 20th (and now 21st) century.
 Over the course of its history, the paper has published news, stories and editorials of interest to readers in the dominion, and later province, of Newfoundland, and St. John's in particular.
 Coverage of the St. John's Great Fire of 1892 was hampered as the Evening Telegram head office on Duckworth Street was completely destroyed in the fire.
 Despite heavy losses, Herder rebuilt and was published from a temporary location on Water Street less than two months later.

 In May 1996, Thomson sold to the paper to Hollinger Inc. as one of several transactions between the companies in the mid-1990s.
 In 2000, the paper was included in the newspaper assets that Hollinger sold to Canwest.
 Less than two years later, Canwest sold its newspapers in Atlantic Canada to printing company Transcontinental.

 On April 13, 2017, Transcontinental announced that it had sold all of its newspapers in Atlantic Canada to SaltWire Network, a newly formed parent company of The Chronicle Herald in Halifax.

 In April 2021, it was announced by SaltWire that The Telegrams standalone website would merge into SaltWire.com effective April 20.